Variations

 The only exception would be for remote config, developers do not care which value the flag returns (it could be a color, a wording, or anything else).
 In that case it would be the product team's role to create the variations.
 If the product want to test 4 different wordings, they would create 4 variations.

-If you have multiple active variations, you need to add values to each one to be able to differentiate them in the code.
+You need to add values to each variation to be able to differentiate them in the code.
 Simply select the type of value you wish to use and enter a value for each variation.

 Tggl supports strings, numbers, boolean, and JSON values.